bcgov/nr-broker/docs/README.md

 If this documentation refers to things as 'deployment specific' then you should refer to your own documentation.
 Your deployment should show a link to your documentation on the homepage.

 This documentation is generic to all NR Broker installations.

+## What's an NR?

+ While intially written for the Province of British Columbia's Natural Resource Ministries, the NR doesn't stand for anything.
+It's a retronym that emerged after the "broker" became a product.
+A decent backronym for "NR" is "New Release."